Salt Lake City: Law and government

 The separation of church and state was the most heated topic in the days of the Liberal Party and People's Party of Utah, when many candidates were also would-be LDS Church bishops.
 This tension is still reflected today with the Bridging the Religious Divide campaign.
-This campaign was initiated when some city residents complained the Utah political establishment was unfair in its dealings with non-LDS residents by giving the LDS Church preferential treatment, while LDS residents perceived a growing anti-Mormon bias in city politics.

-The city's political demographics are considerably more liberal than the rest of Utah.
+This campaign was initiated when some residents complained the Utah political establishment was unfair in its dealings with non-LDS residents by giving the LDS Church preferential treatment, while LDS residents perceived a growing anti-Mormon bias in city politics.
+The political demographics are considerably more liberal than the rest of Utah.
 While Utah as a whole is a strongly conservative and Republican state, Salt Lake City is considered a Democratic bastion.
-Since 1976, all of the city's mayors have been Democrats.
+Since 1976, all mayors have been Democrats.

 The city is home to several non-governmental think-tanks and advocacy groups such as the conservative Sutherland Institute, the progressive Alliance for a Better Utah, the gay-rights group Equality Utah, and the quality-growth advocates Envision Utah.
-Salt Lake hosted many foreign dignitaries during the 2002 Winter Olympics, and in 2006 the president of Mexico began his U.S. tour in the city and Israel's ambassador to the United States opened a cultural center.
-President George W. Bush visited in 2005 and again in 2006 for national veterans' conventions; both visits were protested by then-Mayor Rocky Anderson.
+Salt Lake hosted many foreign dignitaries during the 2002 Winter Olympics, and in 2006 the president of Mexico began his U.S. tour in the city, and Israel's ambassador to the United States opened a cultural center.
+President George W. Bush visited in 2005 and again in 2006 for national veterans' conventions; both visits were protested by Mayor Rocky Anderson.
 Other political leaders such as Howard Dean and Harry Reid gave speeches in the city in 2005.

-In July 2013, a new Public Safety Building housing police, fire, and emergency dispatch employees opened.
-It was billed as the largest net zero energy building in the nation at opening, and is expected to be certified LEED Platinum.
+In 2013, a Public Safety Building housing police, fire, and emergency dispatch employees opened.
+It was billed as the largest zero-energy building in the nation at opening, and is expected to be certified LEED Platinum.
 The Salt Lake City Fire Department operates out of 14 fire stations.